jschoi/HRI-20069-W2/README.md

 ### Git Basics
 You typically obtain a Git repository in one of two ways:
-  1. You can take a local directory that is currently not under version control, and turn it into a Git repository, or
+  1. Initializing a repository in an existing directory, or
-  2. You can clone an existing Git repository from elsewhere.
+  2. Cloning an existing Git repository from elsewhere.
 In either case, you end up with a Git repository on your local machine, ready for work.

 #### Initializing a Repository in an Existing Directory